Write us

 Sacsayhuaman

-Cunningham, is the author of the book The Map That Talked that delves into the mysteries of prehistory.
-It has departed from the more orthodox theories to suggest that the builders of Sacsayhuaman developed an intricate writing system that dates back 30,000 years!
-In that case, it would not be the Incas its architects but an advanced civilization of which we have lost memory.
+Cunningham is the author of The Map That Talked, a book that delves into the mysteries of prehistory.
+It has departed from the more orthodox theories to suggest that the builders of Sacsayhuaman developed an intricate writing system that dates back 30,000 years.
+In that case, it would not be the Incas, but an advanced civilization of which we have lost memory.

-In his opinion, this ancient form of writing constitutes the basis of the geometric shapes that would take into account the movement of the Moon and the Sun.
-According to his mystery of Sacsayhuaman, the astronomical values considered as central to anticipating eclipses become "angular values".
-Those that form the stones of the monumental wall (see map).
+This ancient form of writing is the basis of the geometric shapes that take into account the movement of the Moon and the Sun.
+According to his mystery of Sacsayhuaman, the astronomical values considered central to anticipating eclipses become "angular values."
+The stones of the monumental wall (see map) are made of these materials.

-In astronomical terms it is a mixture of the values used to measure time (sidereal month 27.32 days) and the values to determine when the Moon, the Earth and the Sun align at the nodes.
-This includes the use of the moon's 18.6-year nodal cycle, the 6,511 draconic month period between eclipse seasons, and also the 5.1-degree tilt angle of the moon's orbit.
-The remaining values are usually either the values of the middle of the various lunar terms, or values linked to the 11-day difference between the lunar and solar years.
+Astronomical terms define it as a combination of the values used to measure time (sidereal month: 27.32 days) and the values used to determine when the Moon, the Earth, and the Sun align at the nodes.
+This includes the moon's 18.6-year nodal cycle, the 6,511-day draconic month between eclipse seasons, and the 5.1-degree tilt of the moon's orbit.
+The rest of the values are either the values of the middle of the different lunar terms or values linked to the 11-day difference between the lunar and solar years.

-Cunningham's question is whether the huge polygonal walls of Sacsayhuaman align with the exact astronomical values used in the Muiscan figurines of Colombia and the giant Atacama of Chile.
-And, the surprising result is yes.
+Cunningham wants to know if the massive polygonal walls of Sacsayhuaman line up with the exact astronomical values used in the Muiscan figurines of Colombia and the giant Atacama of Chile.
+The surprising result is yes.

-Curiosity: Although Cunningham's hypothesis is fascinating, most archaeologists and astronomers consider that there is no conclusive evidence that Sacsayhuaman has a function as a prehistoric "astronomical code".
-However, his theory has awakened the interest of alternative researchers and travelers who seek to decipher the most enigmatic secrets of the Andean world.
+Curiosity: Although Cunningham's hypothesis is fascinating, most archaeologists and astronomers do not think there is any proof that Sacsayhuaman was used as a prehistoric "astronomical code."
+However, his theory has sparked the interest of alternative researchers and travelers who want to unlock the secrets of the Andean world.

 How to get to Sacsayhuaman?